 The term “mandatory” refers to the lender’s obligation to grant you a forbearance, not your obligation to request one.
 Most relevant for low-income borrowers are mandatory administrative forbearances for up to five years in cases where the borrower will not be able to repay the loan within the maximum repayment term.
 Since interest is charged and capitalized on all loans during periods of forbearance, this can be an expensive option.
 If your income is insufficient to make payments, look into an income driven repayment plan first.

 In addition, FFEL and Direct Loan forbearances are mandatory in increments up to one year for periods that collectively do not exceed three years, if the amount of your monthly student loan payments collectively is equal to or greater than twenty percent of your total monthly income.
-Since interest accrues during a forbearance, you should consider whether or not you will be able to afford increased payments once you resume repayment.
+Since interest accrues during this time, you should consider whether or not you will be able to afford increased payments once you resume repayment.
 You are required to submit documentation of income and other relevant information.

 Forbearances are also mandatory for teachers who are performing teaching service that would qualify them for teacher loan forgiveness.

-The Department may also issue special forbearance guidance in disaster situations such as after the September 11 terrorist attacks or after natural disasters.
+The Department may also issue special guidance in disaster situations such as after the September 11 terrorist attacks or after natural disasters.

 See the programs for military section for information about other options for military service members and certain civilians affected by war or national emergencies.